Naples

-Once upon a time just a small, sleepy fishing village, Naples, Florida has quickly become an internationally recognized vacation destination and the definition of luxury living on the Paradise Coast.
-The lifestyle, varied culture and environmentally conscious attitudes of Neapolitans have molded this Southwest Florida gem into one of the most attractive locations in the world to vacation, retire, have a second home or just live to its fullest.
+Once upon a time just a small, sleepy fishing village, Naples, Florida has quickly become an internationally recognized vacation destination and the definition of luxury living on the Gulf coast.
+The lifestyle, varied culture and environmentally conscious attitudes of Neapolitans have molded this Southwest Florida gem into one of the most attractive locations in the world to vacation, retire or live year-round.

 Location & Lifestyle